TRUMANCFY/Project_ADA_2018/README.md

 Now we use sentiment analyzer module of NLTK and TextBlob to analyse the polarity of each sentence in an article.
 And we set positive threshold and negative threshold to classify the polarity of the sentences.
 By calculating the percentage of sentences with different polarities, we determine the polarity of the whole article.
 One of the problems is that some of the content of the news might be irrelevant to the topic (e.g., Thank you for your reading) because of the incorrect data extraction.
 And this irrelevant sentences might have a very high or low polarity score, which has a bad influence on our results.
 Our solution is that we subtract the median polarity score from the mean score to avoid the bias.

+# Milestone 3 timeline
+1. 12.1
+    * Build up our classifier on polarity of article
+    * Extend our range to bigger datasets using spark

+2. 12.9
+    * Modify our classifier (if needed) to better decide the polarity about other topics
+    * Explore the polarity comparisons from different perspective:
+      * Variance of polarity of same media on same topic overtime
+      * Variance of polarity of different media on same topic
+      * Variance of polarity of same media on different topics
+3. 12.15
+    * Finish analysis and visualization of polarity from above viewpoints